metaphacts/semopenalex/embeddings-generation/README.md

 ### Evaluation results

 After training for 3 iterations on the entire training graph, evaluation via a link prediction task yielded the following evaluation scores.
-The best value for each metric is marked bold.
+The best values for the metrics mean rank (MR), mean reciprocal rank (MRR), and Hits@N are marked bold.

 | Metric  | TransE | DistMult | ComplEx | GraphSAGE |   Graph Attention Network   |
 |---------|-------:|---------:|--------:|----------:|--------:|